BENR0/satpy/doc/source/dev_guide/custom_reader.rst

 The python file
 ---------------

 The python files needs to implement a file handler class for each file type that we want to read.
+The file handler should subclass :class:`satpy.readers.file_handlers.BaseFileHandler` or if you implement a file handler for more common formats like HDF4, HDF5 or NetCDF4 subclassing one of the follwing utility classes:

+ - :class:`satpy.readers.hdf4_utils.HDF4FileHandler`
+ - :class:`satpy.readers.hdf5_utils.HDF5FileHandler`
+ - :class:`satpy.readers.netcdf_utils.NetCDF4FileHandler`

+might be helpfull.
+These supply some conveniance methods but are not required to read these formats.
+In many cases using the :func:`xarray.open_dataset` function might be a better idea (see point ``get_dataset`` below).

-Such a class needs to implement a few methods:
+The file handler class needs to implement a few methods:

  - the ``__init__`` method, that takes as arguments